Psychtoolbox-3/psychtoolbox-3.github.com/index.markdown

 [https://vpixx.com/products/labmaestro-packngo.](https://vpixx.com/products/labmaestro-packngo)

 Psychtoolbox has many active users, an active [forum](forum), and is widely [cited](citations).
-The current version supports at least Matlab R2023b on Linux, Windows and macOS, and Octave 5 and later on Linux, Octave 7.3 on Windows, and Octave 8 on macOS.
+The current version supports at least Matlab R2024a on Linux, Windows and macOS, and Octave 5 and later on Linux, and Octave 7.3 on Windows, and Octave 9 on macOS.

 Psychtoolbox News
 -----------------